yard

 Gardeners throw around the phrase "good loam" like it grows on trees.
 What they mean is soil that drains well, holds moisture, and feeds roots without turning into muck or dust.
 Loam does all three.

 Once you know what loamy soil looks and feels like, you can spot problems fast and fix them with the right amendments.
-That matters whether you are planting backyard tomatoes, laying new turf, or putting in a hedge.
+That matters when you are planting backyard tomatoes, laying new turf, or putting in a hedge.
 This guide breaks loam into plain pieces, then walks through testing and improving whatever soil you are working with.

 compostLoamy Soil, In Plain English